brahmic/laravel-filler/README.md

 This example is like a mixture of `HasMany` (in the sense that all non-represented records will be removed from the pivot) and `BlongsTo` (all fields except the `$primaryKey` field will be ignored, for the reasons explained above in the `belongsTo` section) .
 Please note that working with a pivot is also available.

+### MorphTo

+Supported, but not yet described.
+The principle of operation is similar to that described above.

+### MorphOne

+Supported, but not yet described.
+The principle of operation is similar to that described above.

+### MorphMany

+Supported, but not yet described.
+The principle of operation is similar to that described above.

 ---
 > Everything described works recursively, and is valid for any degree of nesting.